• Skip to main content

 • Recipe

-• Allergen-Free - By using almond flour and non-dairy milk, these pancakes are both gluten free and dairy free.
+• Allergen Friendly - By using almond flour and dairy-free milk, these pancakes are both gluten free and dairy free, making it a great recipe for those with food restrictions.

 • Delicious - These are every bit as tasty as traditional pancakes but without grains.